hristog/regional-birdsong-variations-slides/README.md

-# Identifying Regional Variations of Bird Song Using Machine Learning
+# Identifying Regional Variations of Bird Song Using Machine Learning (slides)

 Slides for the presentation of my Bachelor's Thesis research project in Machine Learning, Digital Signal Processing and Ornithology.
 The thesis reached University of Glasgow's Hall of Fame due to excellence.